adijkema/display_python_dictionaries/README.md

 ```

 **optional arguments:**
-. -h, --help  show this help message and exit
+&nbsp; -h, --help  show this help message and exit
-. space=3     determine what width to use for the levels in detail function
+&nbsp; space=3     determine what width to use for the levels in detail function
-. level=0     determine starting level
+&nbsp; level=0     determine starting level

 **description:**
 This file can be used as a module with 2 methods: detail() and summary()